Franz Brentano (1838-1917)

 - Die Lehre vom richtigen Urteil [The Theory of Correct Judgement].
 Bern: Francke 1956.

-- An edition of Brentano’s logic lectures, dealing among other things with the existential reduction of judgments.
+- An edition of Brentano’s logic lectures, dealing among other things with the existential reduction of judgements.

 - The Foundation and Construction of Ethics.
 Trans.
 E. H. Schneewind.
 London: Routledge 1973.